apache/echarts-doc/en/option/partial/1d-data.md

 {{ target: partial-1d-data-desc }}

-${name} data content and array in the series.Array item can be a single data value，for example：
+${name} data content and array in the series.Array item can be a single data value, for example：
 ```js
 [12, 34, 56, 10, 23]
 ```